This section looks at making and submitting your application and what to expect after submitting your form.

 If you do not hear anything during the longlisting period this is likely to mean that 'no news is good news' as recruiters only initially contact applications where they require clarification or they are not eligible.

 If your application is judged to be eligible, it will then progress to shortlisting, where it is established if you can be offered an interview.
-Shortlisting takes place once longlisting is complete and is likely to happen on the same day; this will be no later than Friday 21 December 2018 and all candidates will be emailed to either invite them to interview, or inform them if they have been placed on a reserve list.
+Shortlisting takes place once longlisting is complete and is likely to happen on the same day; this will be no later than Friday 17 December 2021 and all candidates will be emailed to either invite them to interview, or inform them if they have been placed on a reserve list.
+It is anticipated that all applicants will be invited to interview if they have been shortlisted.